 In addition to lecture, you must also sign up for a weekly 1 hour 50 minute hands-on lab led by one of our CAs in Gates B08.
 In lab, students work in pairs on guided exercises.
 Part of your course grade comes from attending, participating in and completing the work in your lab each week.
-You may miss one lab without penalty, although attending all labs will earn a small extra-credit bonus.

-You must sign up for a lab time using a link posted on the main course webpage starting on Wednesday, January 9th at 6PM.
+You must sign up for a lab time using a link posted on the main course webpage starting on Wednesday, April 3rd at 6PM PST.
 Note that signups are first-come-first-serve, so it's best to move quickly once signups open if you don't have much schedule flexibility.
 Labs begin the second week of classes.
 Note that you must sign up for labs via the course website (you do not sign up for labs on Axess).